-Hi, do you want to make your own clay, but the kind that you can let dry naturally after you’ve finished molding it into something amazing?
-I wanted to try out this recipe too…..biggest difference in this one and the other is no baking necessary!
+Hi, are you looking for a homemade air dry clay recipe the kind that you can let dry naturally after you’ve finished molding it into something amazing?
+I wanted to try out this recipe too…..biggest difference in this one and the other is no baking necessary.

 I got delayed a little in carrying it out, after I tried the cornstarch and baking soda method, because I was out of vegetable oil, one of the ingredients needed (I do have olive oil…..but I COOK with that! 😁)